-The Role of Agencies to Support the Implementation of Online Learning
+Role of Agencies to Support the Implementation of Online Learning

-Activities in online learning from a teacher's perspective include integrating ICT in online teaching and assessment.
+Activities in onling learning from a teacher's perspective include integrating ICT in online teaching and assessment.
 Adaptive and optimistic nature in achieving learning objectives in each specific situation is needed to build the competence of educators (König et al., 2020).
-In addition to each teacher's internal factors, the agency's role is also very influential.
-Digital literacy is the main prerequisite for educators to teach in online classes, so the need for ICT training organized by institutions instructionally becomes an inevitability (Osman.
-2020).
-Based on the results of interviews with institutions participants. most support the implementation of online learning.
+In addition to each teacher's internal factors, the agency's role is also ry influential.
+Digital literacy is the main prerequisite for educators to teach in online classes, so the need for ICT training organized by institutions instructionally becomes an inevitability (Osman, 2020).
+Based on the results of interviews with participants, most institutions support implementation of online learning.
 Among the practices is to provide quota assistance for teachers and students and always inform the development of online learning, as presented in the following interviews.